Chip Kelly

-Charles Edward Kelly (born November 25, 1963) is an American football coach who is the head coach of the UCLA Bruins.
-He came to prominence as the head coach of the Oregon Ducks from 2009 to 2012, whom he led to four consecutive BCS bowl game appearances, including the 2011 BCS National Championship Game.
-This success led to him serving as a head coach in the National Football League (NFL) for four seasons, three with the Philadelphia Eagles (2013–2015) and one with the San Francisco 49ers (2016).
-Kelly only made the playoffs in his first season with Philadelphia, and he was fired from both teams.
-After leaving the NFL, Kelly returned to college football in 2018 to coach UCLA.
+Charles Edward Kelly (born November 25, 1963) is an American professional football coach who is the offensive coordinator for the Las Vegas Raiders of the National Football League (NFL).
+He came to prominence as a college football head coach at the Oregon Ducks from 2009 to 2012, leading them to the 2011 BCS National Championship Game.
+Kelly's success led to a stint in the NFL, where he coached for four seasons, three with the Philadelphia Eagles (2013–2015) and one with the San Francisco 49ers (2016).
+After the NFL, Kelly returned to college in 2018 as the head coach for the UCLA Bruins, coaching for six seasons before leaving in 2024 to join Ohio State as their offensive coordinator.

 Early life and education

 Kelly was born in Dover, New Hampshire.
-He attended Manchester Central High School and earned his Bachelor of Science in physical education from the University of New Hampshire in 1990.
-He played quarterback at Manchester Central and defensive back at the University of New Hampshire.
-Additionally, he played ice hockey and basketball during his high school years.
+He attended Manchester Central High School, where he played football, ice hockey, and basketball.
+Kelly earned his Bachelor of Science in physical education from the University of New Hampshire in 1990.

+Kelly played quarterback at Manchester Central High School and defensive back at the University of New Hampshire.

 Coaching career

 Early coaching years

-Kelly broke into the coaching ranks in 1990 at Columbia University, where he served as secondary and special teams coach for the freshman team.
-The next year, he was outside linebackers and strong safeties coach for the varsity team.
-In 1992, he went to the University of New Hampshire as the running backs coach.
-He left to become the defensive coordinator at the Johns Hopkins University for one season.
+Kelly broke into the coaching ranks in 1990 for the Columbia University Lions, where he served as secondary and special teams coach for the freshman team.
+The next year, Kelly was outside linebackers and strong safeties coach for the varsity team.
+In 1992, he went to the University of New Hampshire — his alma mater — as the running backs coach.
+A year later, Kelly left to become the defensive coordinator at Johns Hopkins University for one season.
 He returned to his alma mater as the running backs coach for the next three seasons (1994–96).
-He was just in time to devise a zone-blocking scheme for star Jerry Azumah.
+Kelly was just in time to devise a zone-blocking scheme for star Jerry Azumah.
 From 1995 through 1998, the speedy back raised the profile of UNH football as he rushed for what was then an FCS record 6,193 yards.
-He changed to the offensive line coach for two seasons (1997–98).
+Kelly changed to the offensive line coach for two seasons (1997–98).